 sudo docker version

-Installing the latest docker release
+Method 2: Installing the latest Docker release [One Liner]

 To install the latest docker release just execute the following curl command.

-curl -sSL https://get.docker.com/ubuntu/ | sudo sh
+curl -sSL https://get.docker.com/ | sudo sh

 sudo docker pull ubuntu:latest

 Verify the downloaded image using the following docker command.
 It will list all the downloaded and created images in the local repository.